“Be transformed by the renewal of your mind” (Romans 12:2b)

 CLASSES TAILORED TO YOU

-At University of Mount Olive, you’ll get the personal attention that you deserve so you get the most out of every course.
+At the University of Mount Olive, you’ll get the personal attention that you deserve so you get the most out of every course.
 Classes are small and taught by professors who want to see each student develop into their personal best.
 In our major classes, the student to faculty ratio is no greater than 15:1, allowing for personal interaction between students and their professor.

 OPTIONS FOR RELIGION MAJORS